US oil benchmark WTI crashes below zero | DW | 20.04.2020

 The price for May contracts on Monday burned all value, revealing the oversupply in the US oil market.

-The drop, also due to a lack of storage capacity, means that producers may be forced to pay buyers to get rid of the oil.
 Sellers of the May contract have just one day left to find buyers for the oil, but are struggling to find those buyers.
 Storage tanks could hit their limits within three weeks, Chris Midgley, head of analytics at S&P Global Platts, told US news agency AP.
+Storage could be a key driver in the negative price, seeing as buyers have to take the oil they've reserved but then run the risk of paying more for alternative storage solutions.

 Prices for deliveries even further into the future also took a nosedive, with the WTI contract for June delivery falling by 14.8% to $21.31 per barrel.